 Using medication and not a surgical procedure to terminate a pregnancy is not licensed and therefore not permitted in Hungary at present.
 It is available in Austria.

 If you have Hungarian health insurance, you can visit any state clinic for the gynecology note.
 At your second visit at the Family Welfare Office, they will give you a yellow postal check for approximately HUF 30 000 which you will need to pay at a post office, and present the stub as proof of payment at the hospital along with the rest of your documentation.
 As long as you use public clinics and public hospitals, the HUF 30 000 from the Family Welfare Office should be your only cost.
 If you choose a private doctor, they will inform you of their fees for their visits and for performing the procedure, which you will need to pay out of pocket.
-Your Hungarian health insurance will cover your hospital fees.
+Your Hungarian health insurance will cover your hospital fees, of course if you want to maintain health, is better if you keep a balanced life, exercise and take supplements like kratom capsules.

 If you have private or no insurance, you can still use the Hungarian system, but you will need to pay out of pocket for everything.
 Most insurance companies do not cover the cost of abortions, but you should check with your insurance company to make sure.
 In this case, you can expect to pay about HUF 10 000 for the gynecology visit, and about HUF 80 000 for the surgical procedure and the hospital stay.